gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### Use a private container registry

-If you want to use private registries as a source of images for your jobs, you can set the authorization configuration in a [CI/CD variable](https://docs.gitlab.com/ee/ci/variables/) named `DOCKER_AUTH_CONFIG`.
+To use private registries as a source of images for your jobs, you can set the authorization configuration in a [CI/CD variable](https://docs.gitlab.com/ee/ci/variables/) named `DOCKER_AUTH_CONFIG`.
 You can set the variable in the project's CI/CD settings or in the `config.toml` file.